If you have injured your ankle and it requires a brace, then finding the right one that fits with your shoes can be a challenge.

 You may need to experiment with different shoe sizes at this point, so start with the one that is a half-size larger than normal and go from there.

+✅ Loosen the Laces: Shoes with laces are desirable because you can better set the tightness surrounding your foot.
 If you have suffered from a severe injury, then you’ll want to keep the laces loose so the blood flow remains good.

-When it’s about picking the best shoes to wear with an ankle brace, pair of sneakers about a half-size larger than normal with laces is generally the best place to start.
+When it’s about picking the best shoes to wear with an ankle brace, a pair of sneakers about a half-size larger than normal with laces is generally the best place to start.

 Choose the Right Ankle Brace